-The Authority reports to the Deputy Premier, Minister for Infrastructure, Local Government and Planning and Minister for Trade and Investment Jackie Trad MP, and also to the Queensland Reconstruction Authority Board (the Board).
+The Authority reports to the Deputy Premier, Minister for Transport and Minister for Infrastructure and Planning Jackie Trad MP, and also to the Queensland Reconstruction Board (the Board).

-Membership of the Queensland Reconstruction Authority Board consists of:
+Membership of the Queensland Reconstruction Board consists of:

 Chair, Queensland Reconstruction Authority, Major General R.G.
 Wilson, AO (Ret’d) BA, MLitt, PhD, MStratStud

 Born in Brisbane on 16 January 1955, Major General Richard (Dick) Wilson was an infantryman with extensive practical command experience at all levels from platoon to division.
 He has served as the Chair of the Queensland Reconstruction Authority since September 2011.

 Major General Wilson retired from the Army in January 2012.
 During his 39 years in the military, Major General Wilson he had a wide range of staff appointments, mainly in the areas of operations, plans and strategy.
 He also served on exchange with the US Army and has operational service which includes assignment with the United Nations Transitional Administration in East Timor (July 2001-March 2002).